Post harvest season on a truffle farm is often a time of heightened activity, so bio security should be top of mind.

 Further information resources

-This post is about highlighting the importance of truffle farm bio security and encouraging growers to learn more about it.
+This article is written to highlight the importance of truffle farm bio security and encouraging growers to learn more about it.
 There’s much more detail and some great resources on the following websites, to guide you through setting up a valuable system on your farm.